BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 &nbsp;

 ## T-Test - Two sample Tibialis (1 point)
+_Updated on 2/5 for clarity - don't worry if you have already submitted_

 The central aim of this study is to see the effect of space flight on Ca2+ ratio.
 Therefore, let's compare the mean Ca2+ ratios between tibialis in space flight and those on ground control.
-You decide to examine two time points - 20 and 480
+You decide to examine two-time points (two different tests) - 20 and 480

 ### Question 3.1

-First, use the F-Test to determine if the variances of the two samples at time points 20 and 480 are statistically different from 1.
+First, use the F-Test to determine if the variances of the two samples (ground control vs space flight) are statistically different from 1 at time points 20 and 480 (two tests comparing variance of ground control/space flight)

 ### Question 3.2

-Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480.
+Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480 (two t-tests).
 Is there statistical support for a difference in Ca2+ ratios after space flight?

 &nbsp;